pulse-framework/pulse/README.md

 }
 ```

-...That's it!
+That's it!
 It just works.

-A situation where this provided extremely satifying, was when a user updates their avatar on the Notify app, every instance of that data changed reactively.
+A situation where this proved extremely satisfying, was updating a channel avatar on the Notify app, every instance of that data changed reactively.
 Here's a gif of that in action.

 ![Gif showing reactivity using Pulse relations](https://i.imgur.com/kDjkHNx.gif 'All instances of the avatar update when the source is changed, including the related posts from a different collection.')